Discovery of the Centennial Cells

 While a plan to preserve the buried cells for the future had long been a thought on paper, the Centennial Cells preservation project didn’t begin to take shape until 2019.
 The first phase of adding the cell block to the MSP tours included surveying the area.
 After the survey was complete, the crew moved into phase two and began digging at the site.
 Phase three included excavating cells, installing sidewalks, and stair-access to the cell.

 In August 2020, the finishing touches were added and the project was completed.
-MSP visitors can now explore the cells on the 3-hour history tour, ghost hunts, and overnight investigations.
+MSP visitors can now explore the Centennial Cells on all available tours.